gdjohnson/TK19/concepts/predictive hermeneutics.md

 ![[hermeneuticCycle.png]]

-As a toy demonstration of how this temporal process of updating and revision works, we can use a garden-path sentence like “The old man the boats.”
+As a toy demonstration of how this temporal process of updating and revision works, we can use a [[garden]]-path sentence like “The old man the boats.”
 On first parse, one assumes “old” is an adjective modifying the noun “man”; when that interpretation “breaks” on us, we switch to parsing “old” as a plural noun and “man” as in its verb form.
 In our first parse, the high probabilistic likelihood of “the old man” signifying an elderly male may have made our initial interpretation so strong that the subsequent “the boats” cannot immediately amend it, and a second or third reading is required to verify that the dramatically unlikely minority sense-meaning is, in fact, the one intended.

-In the case of post-1900 work, actively subverting audience expectation (somewhat like a garden-path sentence) replaces synchronicity as a dominant aim.
+In the case of post-1900 work, actively subverting audience expectation (somewhat like a [[garden]]-path sentence) replaces synchronicity as a dominant aim.
 This new, post-1900 kind of artwork should be understood as a technology analogous to psychedelics (see [Friston’s work with Carhart-Harris](http://pharmrev.aspetjournals.org/content/pharmrev/71/3/316.full.pdf) on REBUS): designed to massage users’ hierarchical predictive structures, either to interrogate deep-rooted assumptions or else nudge them into a new “potentialities,” new perceptions or orientations toward reality.
 We divide the subverted expectations into two types: those set up by the outside world (e.g. the expectations one walks into an art encounter with, based on genre, or artist reputation, etc), and those created by the work itself (e.g. casting a character as initially malevolent, who is eventually revealed to be of strong moral character).

 These new, post-1900 works are machines which create for participants temporal experiences characterized by a morphing set of expectations, beliefs, and predictions.
 The negotiation between participant and artwork generates the experience of “interestingness”—an enjoyable, dynamic interplay.
 The work “is not the work”; instead, processing and interpreting the work is what produces “the work.”
-This active interpretive process replaces traditional plot as the work’s underlying temporal logic & dynamic—the almond milk of narrative.
+This active interpretive process replaces traditional plot as the work’s underlying temporal logic & dynamic—the almond milk of [[narrative]].

 ## Schema-subverting art